masc-ucsc/livehd/docs/projects_large.md

 less "urgent".
 Each has a easy/medium/hard level.
 Easy should take a a bit over a quarter to implement, hard could take 2-3 quarters.

+## [medium] Alternative cprop with egg for LNAST

+Egg (https://dl.acm.org/doi/10.1145/3434304) allows to perform optimizations similar to cprop, but a bit cleaner more optimal.

+It would be interesting to have a another pass that operates over LNAST nodes and uses egg to perform optimizations.

 ## [medium] Verilog input (slang 2 LNAST)

 slang (https://github.com/MikePopoloski/slang) is an open source System Verilog parser/compiler.